BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 [detection of gravitational waves by the LIGO collaboration](http://www.ligo.org/news/detection-press-release.pdf).
 The gravitational waves detected by LIGO were generated over a billion years ago by the merger of a pair of spinning black holes.

-The LIGO discovery was not the only historic breakthrough for gravitational wave detection in 2016; we also launched the overwhelmingly successful ESA-led mission, [LISA Pathfinder](http://sci.esa.int/lisa-pathfinder/); a mission dedicated to demonstrating state of the art technologies required for space-based gravitational wave detectors.
+The LIGO discovery was not the only historic breakthrough for gravitational wave detection in 2016; we also witnessed the launch of the overwhelmingly successful ESA-led mission, [LISA Pathfinder](http://sci.esa.int/lisa-pathfinder/); a mission dedicated to demonstrating state of the art technologies required for space-based gravitational wave detectors.
 These results together have paved the way for LISA (Laser Interferometer Space Antenna), the planned space-based gravitational wave detector as one of the ESA's planned large-size ’L3’ missions.
 LISA is currently in an ESA Phase 0